sultanbekuly/coding_problems/README.md

 H / 1579.
 Remove Max Number of Edges to Keep Graph Fully Traversable </br>
 M / 649.
 Dota2 Senate </br>
 M / 1456.
 Maximum Number of Vowels in a Substring of Given Length </br>
+M / 1498.
+Number of Subsequences That Satisfy the Given Sum Condition </br>